- CLINICAL PROFESSOR Surgery

 Born and raised in Greece, Dr. Pertsemlidis earned his medical degree in Germany, graduating at the top of his class at the University of Hamburg.
 He came to the United States on a Fulbright travel scholarship for specialty training, completing his internship at Downstate Medical Center in Brooklyn and his surgical residency at The Mount Sinai Medical Center.
 He was a Guest Investigator at The Rockefeller University from 1966—68 where he researched bile acid metabolism and gallstone formation, publishing one of the first articles on the relationship between use of estrogen and gallstone disease.
 He is currently The Bradley H. Jack Professor of Surgery at the Icahn School of Medicine at Mount Sinai and Attending Surgeon at The Mount Sinai Hospital.

 His clinical interests in the past 53 years have focused on the surgical treatment of biliary, pancreatic and adrenal diseases.
 He has accumulated one of the largest personal experiences in the world in the surgical treatment of adrenal endocrine diseases.
-His expertise includes advanced laparoscopy and a large spectrum of surgical operations ranging from hernia repairs to the most complex gastrointestinal procedures.
+His expertise includes advanced laparoscopy and a large spectrum of surgical operations ranging from hernia repairs to the most complex gastrointestinal, biliary and pancreatic procedures.

 Pancreatic tumors and benign disease